 The acquisition of title to mineral properties is a very detailed and time consuming process.
 Title to and the area of mineral properties may be disputed.
 While the Company has diligently investigated title to its mineral properties and has received a title opinion with respect to the Tuvatu Gold Project, this should not be construed as a guarantee of title to any of the Company's mineral properties.
 The Company's mineral properties may be subject to prior unregistered agreements or transfers and title may be affected by undetected defects.
-The Company has not surveyed the boundaries of all of its mineral properties and consequently the boundaries of the properties may be disputed.
-The Company's mineral properties may also be subject to prior unregistered agreements of transfer or aboriginal land claims, and title may be affected by undetected defects.
+The Company has not surveyed the boundaries of all of its mineral properties may also be subject to prior unregistered agreements or transfers and title may be affected by undetected defects.